EarendelArchived/Andromeda/README.md

 A Server Platform for Minecraft: Java Edition based on [Paper](https://github.com/PaperMC/Paper)

+## 🌠 We're moving!
+Andromeda will be moved to Plasma soon.
+Currently in the development stage, but we're going to provide more functionality and optimization soon.
+Stay tuned!

 ## ⚠️ Warning
 Andromeda is VERY UNSTABLE and can cause unexpected problems, so DO NOT USE it in production server.